-These statistics cover the size and composition of the turnover of organic food in supermarkets and department stores.
+These statistics cover the size and composition of the turnover of organic food.
 The study was conducted for the first time for the year 2003.
 From 2017 companies who exclusively sell online, including subscriptions, have been included in the survey.
 These statistics provide an annual estimate of the sale of organic food and beverages in retail trade by quantity and value.
 The figures are divided into product groups.